Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 • Through what climatic zones do the Andes stretch?

 Sites Andes, lying at different latitudes, differ in the number and composition of altitudinal belts.
 The higher the ridges Andes and the closer they are located to the equator, the more natural zones are observed when rising from the foothills to the peaks.
-So, the foothills Andes near the equator are covered with dense equatorial forests, not much different from the forests Amazonia .
+So, the foothills Andes near the equator are dressed in thick equatorial forests, not much different from forests Amazonia .

 Another change of belts in Andes at the latitude of the South Tropic.
-Here, in a subtropical climate, at the foot of the mountains there are semi-deserts, which transform into hard-leaved evergreen forests and shrubs as they rise.
+Here, in a subtropical climate, at the foot of the mountains there are semi-deserts, which turn into hard-leaved deserts when ascending. evergreen forests and shrubs.
 Deciduous forests of southern beech trees grow even higher, and alpine meadows appear even higher.

 Yareta grows at altitudes between 3200 and 4500 m.
 It is a colony of thousands of individual tiny sprouts.
 To reduce heat loss during extremely cold dawns at this altitude, the leaves of the plant fit very tightly together.
 In addition, it is pressed as close to the ground as possible, where the air temperature is a couple of degrees higher.